deferpanic/goweave/README.md

 "Which is our fulltime job, write a program to write a program"
   - rob pike

-We came to go to get away from java!!
-What's the matter with you!?
+The critics yell red in the face - "We came to go to get away from enterprise java!!
+What the hell is the matter with you!?"

 I agree this concept can and has been abused in the past.
-However, being able to do some of the things you can do with this is just way too conveinent.

-I'm definitely not a code purist - to me coding is a tool first and foremost.
+However, I'm definitely not a code purist - to me coding is a tool first and foremost.

-I simply wanted an easy way to attach common bits of code to large existing codebases without lifting a finger.
+I simply wanted an easy way to attach common bits of code to large existing codebases without having to hack it in each time to each different codebase.
+I also needed the ability to do this on large projects without modifying the source.

 That is the rationale behind this.

 ### Goals